thecraftman/sample-app-build-job/README.md

-# cto-ai-insights
+# Insights
-testing insights from acrtions
+testing insights from actions